QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Example: Variations on Fixed-Points
 ================================================

-For our second example, we will start with a simple example of solving a fixed-points
+For our second example, we will start with a simple example of determining fixed-points of a function

-The goal is to start with code in a matlab style, and move towards a more **Julian** style with high mathematical clarity
+The goal is to start with a code similar to Matlab, and move towards a more **Julian** style with high mathematical clarity

 Fixed-Point Maps
 ----------------------------

-Consider the simple equation, where the scalars :math:`p,\beta` are given, and  :math:`v` is the scalar we wish to solve for
+Consider the simple equation, where the scalars :math:`p,\beta` are given, and  :math:`v` is the scalar we wish to solve for:

 .. math::